caseyferrara/Netflix-Case-Study/README.md

 ### 5.3 Year-over-Year Growth

 I decided to calculate the yearly growth rate in the number of titles added on Netflix, aiming to identify trends in their content strategy.
 This approach allows us to quantify the year-over-year changes in Netflix's content library, offering insights into periods of significant expansion or strategic shifts.
 By analyzing these growth rates, we can figure out whether there has been an acceleration in adding new content, which indicates a focus on keeping the library fresh and up-to-date.
-Alternatively, steady or moderate growth rates might suggest a more balanced approach, maintaining a mix of new and existing titles.

 ```
 WITH YearlyTitleCount AS (